chadsansing/cineris-campaign/sessions/session-5-spoilers.md

 ***Encoded pairings***

 - First course: Gorma at Palada + Rothush - I want to betray Root so this bitterness I feel may become sweet.
-- Second course: Utbar's forge steaks + Vimndrought - I see clearly now and am ready and eager to change course
+- Second course: Utbar's forge steaks + Vimndrought - I see clearly now and am ready and eager to change course.
-- Third course: Crown Cake + Clefthall 74 - I am ready to make a deal with you that I hope recovers lost treasure and helps us survive the year
+- Third course: Crown Cake + Clefthall 74 - I am ready to make a deal with you that I hope recovers lost treasure and helps us survive the year.

 #### After-dinner conversation